jgymf/my_perceptron/README.md

 In this implementation, the halting condition in step 6 is if the learning has been repeated on the training set $X$ for a given $\nu$ times.

 ## The difference between this implementation and others that have come before it
-The perceptron learning rule is implemented here as a class.
+The perceptron learning rule is implemented here as a class (see the file "perceptron.py").
 The class offers three different updating rules for the bias unit $w_0$ and the weight vector $W$, and this is what makes this implementation different.
 The user can choose which method to use.
 They are as follows:
 ### Method 1:
 The updating rule is the original by Rosenblatt, i.e., the equations in step 5 above.
 ### Method 2: